 As part of the budget process, all City departments submit budget requests for the next fiscal year.
 These requests are consolidated by the Finance Department and reviewed by the City Manager to ensure that requests and departmental objectives are consistent with the City's overall goals.
 The City Manager then presents to the City Council a structurally balanced budget-one that supports financial sustainability multiple years into the future.
 As required by the Charter, this budget is transmitted to the City Council and made available to the public for review no later than the first Council meeting in June.
-A public hearing is conducted in June, before final adoption of the budget by the City Council no later than the first regular Council meeting in July.
+A public hearing is conducted in May, before final adoption of the budget by the City Council no later than the first regular Council meeting in June to allow the new budget to be integrated into the City's financial system for July 1.